 The course starts by revisiting the maths and physics necessary to understand the discipline before applying these principles to the techniques used in collision reconstruction.
 This is reinforced during practical sessions when students put these techniques into practice.

-Part I (4 weeks classroom) This part of the courses covers ENGS1003, Collision Fundamentals including maths, physics and collision reconstruction techniques.
-There is also a short introduction to the statistics module.
+Part I (4 weeks classroom) This part of the courses covers ENGS1003, Collision Fundamentals including maths, physics and reconstruction techniques.
+Practical work includes learning how to skid test, identify marks and examine and record collision scenes.
+There is a short introduction to the statistics however most of statistics is studied by distance learning between the Part I and Part II course.

-Part II (2 weeks classroom) takes place just prior to DMU's final exam.
+Part II (2 weeks classroom) takes place just prior to DMU's final exam (the conclusion part of ENGS1003).
 The course mainly comprises revision of the syllabus, examination technique and practice papers.
-Following the Part II there is a final written examination held at De Montfort University.

 This course assumes that you have studied mathematics in the past attaining a GCSE pass or equivalent.